infocyde/FluxSchnellWrapper/README.md

 Note the above command might be slightly different if using Sudo but you can figure that out.

 2) Create your virtual enviornment

 Navigate to where you downloaded this code / repo, then in a terminal window in visual studio type

 python -m venv .venv

-When that is done, type in the termainal to activate your virtual environment
+When that is done, type in the terminal to activate your virtual environment

 .venv\scripts\activate